 Once the bot is stopped, it will no longer monitor messages from TradingView.

 Note: You can create multiple copies of this bot and run them on different pairs, just be careful to use the correct BotID.
 Additionally, if your strategy trades both sides (long and short), it's ideal to create two separate bots for each so there are no conflicts.

 How to trade multiple pairs with one bot?

-In order to trade multiple pais with the same bot, all you need to is to create multiple alert messages for each market pair you want to trade.
+In order to trade multiple pairs with the same bot, all you need to do is to create multiple alert messages for each market pair you want to trade.
 It's important to keep a few things in mind: